 In SEM, you can show your content to your specific target audience.
 You can sort them depending on age, niche, location, etc. This helps you filter out unnecessary traffic.

 But, the same is not applicable in the case of SEO.
-Here, you don’t get rights to specify your audience.
+Here, you need to specify your audience.

 SEM Is More Reliable To Test; SEO Isn’t

 It’s always important to keep pushing your content, try different landing pages, update and optimize your posts, etc., to provide your customers with the best performance.
 SEM makes testing your content significantly easier if compared to SEO.
-Yes, testing is essential and possible in SEO but isn’t as reliable as SEM.
+Testing is essential and possible in SEO but is less reliable than SEM.

 SEO Adds Value Over Time; SEM Doesn’t